allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 The criteria by which the persistence methods will be rated are:
 * **breaking aggregate encapsulation** by additional code needed only for state persisting (the fewer such cases, the higher the rating)
-* **additional code in the aggregate** needed only for state persisting, which doesn't break the aggregate encapsulation (the less code, the higher the rating)
+* **additional code in the aggregate** needed only for state persisting, which doesn’t break the aggregate encapsulation (the less code, the higher the rating)
 * **complexity of the infrastructure code** responsible for storing the state in data sources (the less complicated, the higher the rating)

 A 3-grade scale will be used, where 3 indicates the best rate.